|Nutritional Guidelines (per serving)|

 In a deep fryer or heavy, deep skillet, heat 2 to 3 inches of oil over to 370 F.

 In a mixing bowl, combine the self-rising cornmeal mix, flour, and onion.
 Add milk and egg; mix well.

 Let the batter stand at room temperature for 5 minutes.

 Drop batter by tablespoons into the hot oil, careful not to overcrowd the pan.

 Fry the hush puppies in small batches until golden brown, turning several times to brown evenly.

-Heat the oven to 200 F before you begin the recipe.
+- Heat the oven to 200 F before you begin the recipe.
 Place a rack over a baking sheet, put the fried and drained hush puppies on a rack and place them in the preheated oven to keep warm while making subsequent batches.